Whitelisted1/Dynamic-Discord-Profile-Banner/readme.md

 * Also note that it can take up to a day for the cache to update

 ## How does it work?
-* The program works with Discord's developer API which allows us to fetch information about a user from their ID.
+* The program works with Discord's developer API which allows us to fetch information about a user from their ID